unhappyfolk/blog/content/en/post/trade.md

 Rid my soul off the foul boredom

 The sight of a grave far away \
-Next to it I yearn to lay
+Down next to it I yearn to lay

 O **Lord** have mercy on a free soul \
 Rendered its years to another's yore